clowdr-app/clowdr-app.github.io/content/resources/video-subtitles/uploading-videos.md

 author: Ross Gardiner
 ---

-Video captioning is a significant part of Clowdr's commitment to
+Video captioning is a significant part of Midspace's commitment to
 accessibility:

-- **Clowdr auto-generates subtitles for all uploaded videos.**
+- **Midspace auto-generates subtitles for all uploaded videos.**
-- Clowdr has a built-in editor that gives authors the opportunity to correct any errors in the captions - as can happen with technical terms and acronyms!
+- Midspace has a built-in editor that gives authors the opportunity to correct any errors in the captions - as can happen with technical terms and acronyms!
-- All captions are included when exporting videos from Clowdr to YouTube.
+- All captions are included when exporting videos from Midspace to YouTube.
 - All recordings of livestreamed events are run through our subtitle auto-generator before they are published.
 The captioned recordings of livestreamed talks are made available to attendees shortly after each talk ends.

 **Live captioning is high on our priority list for summer 2021!**

 <hr />

-### Preparing and uploading a video to Clowdr
+### Preparing and uploading a video to Midspace

 The following 6-minute video will guide you through the process of uploading your video and editing the auto-generated captions: